milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ## Stop the K8s cluster

-Stop the cluster and the minikube VM without deleting created resources.
+Stop the cluster and the minikube VM without deleting the resources you created.

 ```
 $ minikube stop